adriannovegil/awesome-observability/README.md

 - [Performance Co-Pilot](https://pcp.io/) - Performance Co-Pilot is a system performance analysis toolkit.
 - [inspectIT Ocelot](https://inspectit.rocks/) - Java agent for collecting performance, tracing and business data.
 - [Kamon](https://kamon.io/) - Monitoring applications running on the JVM.
-- [Netflix Vector](http://getvector.io/) - An on-host performance monitoring framework which exposes hand picked high resolution metrics to every engineer’s browser.
+- [Netflix Vector](http://getvector.io/) - An on-host performance monitoring framework which exposes hand picked high resolution metrics to every engineer's browser.
 - [Express State Metrics](https://github.com/RafalWilinski/express-status-monitor) - Simple, self-hosted module based on Socket.io and Chart.js to report realtime server metrics for Express-based node servers.
 - [Kube State Metrics](https://github.com/kubernetes/kube-state-metrics) - The kube-state-metrics is a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.
 - [MyPerf4J](https://github.com/LinShunKang/MyPerf4J) - High performance Java APM.
 Powered by ASM.
 Try it.
 Test it.
 If you feel its better, use it.